-How to Write a Book Blurb: A Guide for Novelists
+How to Write a Book Blurb: A Guide for Authors

 A blurb is a short description of a book that is usually found on the back cover.
 Its purpose is to entice readers into buying the book by revealing details about its plot, setting, subject, or hook.
 Blurbs are often between 150-200 words long, though this may vary between genres and publishers.

-In this post, we will show you how to write a blurb for your book in 4 steps:
+Here's how to write a book blurb in 4 steps: